What is the AWC Mentor Program?

 Who Are Mentors?

-Mentors are experienced Faculty, both fulltime and associate, who demonstrate a positive attitude about AWC, the community college mission and their own life.
-They are skilled and proven instructors who demonstrate good communication skills.
-They are viewed as individuals who are willing to share information, display patience, diplomacy and resourcefulness, and are willing to be responsible to help someone grow professionally.
+Mentors are experienced faculty, both full-time and adjunct, who demonstrate a positive attitude about AWC, the College's mission, and their own life.
+They are skilled and proven instructors with exemplary communication skills.
+They are individuals who are willing to share information, display patience, diplomacy and resourcefulness, and are willing to accept the responsibiity of helping someone grow professionally.

-Selections are made from a pool of available mentors by the Deans and Associate Deans.
 The mentor contacts the mentee during the first week of the semester to set up a planning meeting.
 Together a mutual plan is developed for the semester.
-The mentor and mentee may set their own schedules depending on the needs of the mentee.
-This may include an exchange of classroom observations.
+This includes an exchange of classroom observations.

 The mentor/mentee relationship is informal and reflects an attitude of colleagues helping each other.
 It is never a supervisory relationship.
 A critical part of the semester of mentoring is the classroom visit done by the mentee in the mentor's classroom and visa versa.

-At the end of the semester, mentors of FT Faculty are awarded a small stipend for their efforts once all the requisite paper work is submitted to the CTE.
+At the end of the semester, mentors of full-time faculty are awarded a small stipend for their efforts once all the requisite paper work is submitted to the CTE.